nvmax/Group-14-brewery/README.md

 Bulma CSS has very limited details on how to style elements and allow them to work together.

-Positions Stack was a bit of a challenge to get working. with it not set to country it would give results from around the world.
+Positions Stack was a bit of a challenge to get working.
+Though it didnt work due to it being a paid service for https requests which github requires, we swapped that out for PTV Group API which is free use on https requests

 Having 2 people in our group, group knowledge was limited.